-I’ll do you one better: Learning French colors and the words used to describe them will allow you to convey a number of other feelings and experiences, while discovering a bit more about French culture too.
+Learning colors in French and the words used to describe them will allow you to convey a number of other feelings and experiences, while discovering a bit more about French culture, too.

-In this post we’ll cover the principal words for colors in French, as well as the most common ways that you’ll likely encounter them in your kaleidoscopic French life.
+In this post, I’ll go over the words for colors in French, as well as the most common ways that you’ll likely encounter them in your kaleidoscopic French life.

 Rose as a color adjective in French means “pink,” not the warmer crimsony color we Anglophones tend to think of when we use “rose” as a color.

-Here’s the pronunciation of rose.
-Note that it contrasts with the name of the wine, vin rosé, for which one does pronounce the last letter.
+Note that the pronunciation of rose contrasts with the name of the wine, vin rosé , for which one does pronounce the last letter.

 Be aware that rose as an adjective is also used to describe things that are erotic/sexual, so a téléphone rose is not a pink telephone, but rather a phone sex service.

-Variants include orange brûlé (burnt orange) and the intentionally vaguer orangé (orangey).
-(Note: orange is an invariable adjective, whereas orangé is not.)
-What we call a yellow stoplight is seen as orange in France: feu orange.
+What we call a yellow stoplight is seen as orange in France: feu orange .

 People like me who are rather carefree oenophiles will simply order un verre de rouge (a glass of red) in any French bar, to indicate that we could care less if it is from Bourgogne, Bordeaux, or what have you.